Stan Lee's former manager is charged with elder abuse

 CNN has reached out to Morgan for comment.

-A memorabilia collector, Morgan reportedly became close to Lee after the death of his wife, Joan Lee, in 2017.
+A memorabilia collector, Morgan reportedly became close to Lee after the death of his wife, Joan L